 - There are two kinds of bus bars: 1)neutral bus bars 2)grounding bus bars

-This is a diagrammatic representation of the working of a single phase distribution board.
+This is a diagrammatic representation of the working of a single-phase distribution board.
 The main power supply line passes through the energy meter and then enters the board.
-Inside the board, both the live wire and the neutral wire pass through a double-pole MCB and then it enters the residual current detector (RCD).
-The main line then passes through the numbered single-pole MCBs which is connected to the various sub-circuits.
+Inside the board, both the live wire and the neutral wire pass through a double-pole MCB, and then it enters the residual current detector (RCD).
+The mainline then passes through the numbered single-pole MCBs which are connected to the various sub-circuits.
 The neutral wire passes through the RCD and connects to the various sub-circuits.

 Types of Distribution Boards:-

-The different kind of distribution boards are as follows-
+The different kinds of distribution boxes are as follows-

 There are essentially two types of transfer switches – Manual Transfer Switches and Automatic Transfer Switches.

 Below Mentioned are Some of the Types of Distribution Boards Used in Industries:

 PLC panels Industrial Hydraulic Control Panels

 - A power distribution board must never be placed anywhere near a water source.